Oppositional Defiant Disorder (ODD)

 2. Moderate

-Symptoms appear in atleast two settings.
+Symptoms appear in at least two settings.

 3. Severe